Jan 20, 2021 Jambo

 • Build project approval.

-SRM stands for Stakeholder Relationship Management, and an SRM is a software for managing all your stakeholder relationships and communications with stakeholders.
+SRM stands for Stakeholder Relationship Management, and it is a software designed to manage all your stakeholder relationships and communications with stakeholders.

-With an SRM, you and your team have one place to log stakeholder engagement information, meaning everyone always knows exactly where to find everything they need.
-Organized data simplifies the stakeholder management process so that it won’t become overwhelming or unmanageable and allows you and your team to use the inputted information to stay informed, communicate more consistently and effectively, and focus on building meaningful and trusting stakeholder relationships.
+With an SRM, you and your team have a single place to log stakeholder engagement information, ensuring everyone always knows exactly where to find everything they need.
+Organized data simplifies the stakeholder management process, preventing it from becoming overwhelming or unmanageable.
+This allows you and your team to utilize the inputted information, stay informed, communicate more consistently and effectively, and focus on building meaningful and trusting stakeholder relationships.

 1. Stakeholder profiles